Teacher Hand Blessing

 DRE: For it is in giving that we receive (Congregation repeats)

-DRE: and in using our talents that we learn ourselves.
+DRE: and in using our talents that we ourselves learn.
 (Congregation repeats)